-Dr. M. A. Manzoul, Professor and Interim Chair P. O. Box 18480
+Dr. John Colonias, Professor and Acting Chair P.O.
+Box 18480

-E-mail: mmanzoul@jsums.edu
+e-mail: john.a.colonias@jsums.edu

-Dr. J. Buck, Associate Professor Dr. J. Ejiwale, Associate Professor Dr. I. M. Omoregie, Professor Dr. H. Shih, Professor Dr. P. C. Yuan, Professor
+Dr. J. Buck, Assistant Professor Dr. J. Ejiwale, Associate Professor Dr. I. M. Omoregie, Professor Dr. P. C. Yuan, Professor

 The Department of Technology offers the Master of Science in Education and the Master of Science in Hazardous Materials Management.
 The Master of Science in Education degree with a concentration in technology education is designed to improve the competencies of technology educators and administrators in secondary and post-secondary schools.